nuggreat/kOS-updater-requester/README.md

     parameter 2: the extension of the file to be looked for this is optional and defaults any extension
       EXAMPLE: "ks" or "txt"

-the lib lib_file_util.ks has it's funcitons documented internaly
+the lib lib_file_util.ks has it's functions documented internally